 "The importance of being fair and just is an old saying.
 Yet who can really be fair and ethical in the business world when facing interest and profit?
 I am very happy to work in Fair Circle, which gave me the first-hand experience to work in an NGO (Non-governmental Organisation).
 My understanding towards fair trade and its values behind was much deepened.
 The internship not only convinced me to pursue a career in an NGO after graduation, it also let me reflect more on what equality and justice mean."

 The programme provides high-quality training which enables students to engage in independent academic research.
 Graduates in RPE will be well-equipped for postgraduate studies.
-Graduates can also expect to find a career not only in the field of teaching in Ethics and Religious Studies and Liberal Studies, but also in cultural affairs, publication business, in religion-related social service agencies, or going to the administration sector in the civil service as well as in the business sector.
+Graduates can also engage in a career not only in the field of teaching in Ethics and Religious Studies and Liberal Studies (after obtaining PGDE/DipEd from a qualified tertiary institution), but also in cultural affairs, publication business, in religion-related social service agencies, or going to the administration sector in the civil service as well as in the business sector.
 Recently the whole concept of the function of higher education has changed.
 The significant role of higher education is the training of analytical and critical thinking, creativity and flexibility, and a broad base of knowledge.
 Employers in Hong Kong are looking for these qualities rather than hard skills in a very narrow scope which may become obsolete in several years.
 Nowadays, a graduate with good training in religion, philosophy and ethics can go into a wide variety of fields for career development.

 According to the employment survey conducted by the Office of Student Affairs, our graduates have nearly 100% employment rate in recent years.
 The mean monthly salary of 2016 graduates nearly reached HK$14,500, ranking the third among all programmes offered by the Faculty of Arts.

 The Department of Religion and Philosophy brought unexpected change to me